Simon is home!

 For more news articles and radio snippets please visit our media archive on Simon’s Run.

-Inspired by Rosie Swale Pope’s adventures, as described in her book Just a Little Run Around the World, he is following the edge of the sea along the mainland coast, to test his own limits, his own edge.
-As he describes it:
+Inspired by Rosie Swale Pope’s adventures, as described in her book Just a Little Run Around the World, he followed the edge of the sea along the mainland coast, to test his own limits, his own edge.
+As he described it:

 My own need to do something bigger than I know is a powerful driving force – the desire to find out how I deal with life when I am exhausted and want to do no more.
 What then kicks in?
 What is left?

-But this is not only a journey of self-discovery.
-Based around the corner from Ecologia, Simon has become familiar with our work over the past two decades and is dedicating his awe-inspiring efforts to supporting our work with neglected, abused and vulnerable children facing their own challenges.
-He explains:
+But this was not only a journey of self-discovery.
+Based around the corner from Ecologia, Simon had become familiar with our work over the past two decades and decided to dedicate his awe-inspiring efforts to supporting our work with neglected, abused and vulnerable children facing their own challenges.
+He explained:

 If we can’t give all the children of the world the best start possible, we have to wonder what we’re doing here.
 It’s so difficult for children in materially poor countries to get to grips with education and achieve worthwhile change whilst being under nourished and shelterless.
 Giving – no doubt at times, grinding out – effort to benefit youngsters who have less fortuitous circumstances than mine seems the least I can do, and the thought of carrying and needing very little, while asking others to give a lot to improve the lives of children seems the best of affairs.